 sudo apt-get update sudo apt-get install fail2ban

-Once you’ve installed the program on the server, you will also need to add the WordPress Plugin called WP fail2ban.
+Once you’ve installed the program on the server, you will need to add the WordPress Plugin WP fail2ban.

-This plugin help to capture all the WordPress logins along with IP in a log file.
-This log file records will be used by Fail2ban to ban the IP address with multiple invalid attempts.
+This plugin help to capture all the WordPress logins and IP in a log file.
+Fail2ban will use this log file record to ban the IP address with multiple invalid attempts.

 Follow the steps to install WP fail2ban on WordPress: